-- Eating Weihnachtsplätzchen (Christmas cookies) and Stollen (fruitcake) – Weihnachtsplätzchen is a type of Christmas cookie that is popular in Germany.
+- Eating Weihnachtsplätzchen (Christmas cookies) and Stollen (fruitcake) – Weihnachtsplätzchen is a type of Christmas cookie popular in Germany.
 They are made with spices such as cinnamon, cloves, and nutmeg.
 Another popular Christmas dessert is Stollen, a traditional German Christmas cake which is a fruitcake that is drenched in rum and served with powdered sugar on top.

 - Gift loved ones with Christmas presents – Christmas is a time when Germans often give presents to their friends and loved ones.
 Often, the gifts are personalized with Christmas wrapping paper and bows.

 - Spending time with family – One of the most important traditions during Christmas in Germany is spending time with your family.
 This can be done by cooking traditional German Christmas dishes together or simply just gathering around the Christmas tree and enjoying each other’s company.

-German Christmas celebrations are similar to some other countries but there are just a few differences.
-Just like others they also have Christmas songs, gifts, Christmas trees, Santa Claus, and Christmas Angels in celebrating Christmas.
+German Christmas celebrations are similar to other countries, but just a few differences exist.
+Like others, they also have Christmas songs, gifts, Christmas trees, Santa Claus, and Christmas Angels to celebrate Christmas.

 Where is the best Christmas market in Germany?

 The best Christmas market in Germany is the one held in Nuremberg.
-It is often called ‘Das Christkindlesmarkt’ and also the Berlin Christmas market.
+It is often called ‘Das Christkindlesmarkt’ and the Berlin Christmas market.

 Do they also have an advent wreath in Germany?